cristiandatum/DS_Book_Recommender/README.md

 # DS_Book_Recommender
 ### Book Recommender Capstopne Project for Udacity Data Science nanodegree

-This Flask Web app uses Machine Learning to predict the classification of a given typical disaster emergency response text message.
-For example, if the input is: "My house is burning down", the classification category should be "Fire".
-This application is useful to identify emergency response services required.

-This Python script uses a dataset containing six million ratings for the ten thousand most popular books and classified with tags.
-It requests the user to rate as many as 60 books on a scale 1 - 5; and then requests the user to include a number of tags that may be of interest from a list of 39.
+This Python script uses a dataset containing six million ratings and tags for the ten thousand most popular books.
+It requests the user to rate as many as 60 books on a scale 1 - 5; and then requests the user to enter a number of tags that may be of interest from a list of 39.

-The information provided by the user is used by the engine to compare the user against other readers in a database containing over 53,000 readers with ratings of 10,000 books.
+The engine uses the user's input and compares it to other readers in a database containing over 53,000 readers with ratings of 10,000 books.

 The data was obtained from fastml.com which in turn is based on the well-known goodreads.com website.